botman/docs/configuration.md

 **Cons:**
   * Pretty cumbersome to set up *Note:* Let the folks from [SlackHQ](https://twitter.com/slackhq) know this.
 If we make enough noise, they'll hopefully simplify the bot token creation process!
-  * Your bot user will appear offline

 ### Usage with the Realtime API

-> **Note:** The Realtime API requires the additional compose package `mpociot/slack-client` to be installed.
+> {callout-warning} Please note: The Realtime API requires the additional compose package `mpociot/slack-client` to be installed.
 >
 > Simply install it using `composer require mpociot/slack-client`.